-FEES Full-Time Part-Time (Per Semester) (Per Semester) Application Fee (Payable once, non-refundable, this fee is assessed for the processing of all \$ 40.00 admissions forms and materials): \$ 40.00 Withdrawal Fee (This fee is assessed to cover supplemental costs incurred when a student finds it necessary to withdraw before classes commence): 15.00 \$ 15.00 General Service Fee (This fee supports co-curricular activities, special programs): \$ 10.00 \$ 10.00 Technology Fee (This fee is to defray the institutional operating costs associated with providing students access to technology in academic and student support services and 6.006.00in instructional programs): Capital Fee (This fee is assessed to all nonsponsored students) Out-of-County.....
-10.00 \$ 10.00 \$ 20.00 Out-of-State/International.....
-20.00 Late Registration Fee (This fee is assessed to cover supplemental costs incurred when the student registers after the date stipulated in the College Calendar): \$ 10.00 \$ 15.00 Advanced Registration Fee (The amount of this non-refundable fee will be applied toward tuition for the specific semester for which the fee is required; payment of this fee is necessary to guarantee the student a space in class): \$ 50.00 Schedule Re-activation Fee (This fee will be assessed to students who fail to pay their pre-registration bill by the payment due date and are required to re-register after the payment deadline): \$ 15.00 \$ 15.00 Transcript Fee (For both hard and faxed copies) 5.00 5.00 Course Change Fee (This fee is charged to cover supplemental costs incurred when the student alters his registration form after he has gone through the registration process): \$ 10.00 \$ 10.00 Returned Check Fee (This fee is charged for checks returned to the College because of insufficient funds upon request for payment): 25.00 \$ 25.00 Graduation Fee (This fee includes cost of diploma, cap and gown, etc.): \$ 50.00 \$ 50.00 Course Fee (This fee is charged for courses that require additional materials, supplies, other instructional costs and or to allay the maintenance expense of required instructional Please refer to schedule equipment): of fees on pages 41 and 42 Processing Fee (For duplicate schedules, duplicate receipts, etc.): 2.00 2.00 Advanced Placement Fee (Students receiving advanced placement credits as a result of successfully completing Luzerne County Community College departmental challenge examinations will be responsible to pay a per credit fee equal to the current tuition per credit rate.
-Advanced placement received through external procedures such as the
+I LLO ll-Time t-Time (Per s Semester) (Per S emester) Application Fee (Payable once, non-refundable, this fee is assessed for the processing of all ሰ 40.00 ¢ 10.00 admissions forms and materials): \$ 40.00 \$ 40.00 Withdrawal Fee (This fee is assessed to cover supplemental costs incurred when a student finds it necessary to withdraw before • 1 - 00 1 - 00 classes commence): \$ 15.00 \$ 15.00 General Service Fee (This fee supports co-curricular activities, special programs): \$ 10.00 \$ 10.00 Technology Fee (This fee is to defray the institutional operating costs associated with providing students access to technology in academic and student support services and in instructional programs): \$ 6.00 \$ 6.00 Capital Fee (This fee is assessed to all non- sponsored students) Out-of-County \$ 10.00 \$ 10.00 Out-of-State/Ínternational \$ 20.00 \$ 20.00 Late Registration Fee (This fee is assessed to cover supplemental costs incurred when the student registers after the date stipulated in the College Calendar): \$ 15.00 \$ 10.00 Advanced Registration Fee (The amount of this non-refundable fee will be applied toward tuition for the specific semester for which the fee is required; payment of this fee is necessary to guarantee the student a space in class): \$ 50.00 Schedule Re-activation Fee (This fee will be assessed to students who fail to pay their pre-registration bill by the payment due date and are required to re-register after the payment deadline): \$ 15.00 \$ 15.00 Transcript Fee (For both hard and faxed copies) \$ 5.00 \$ 5.00 Course Change Fee (This fee is charged to cover supplemental costs incurred when the student alters his registration form after he has gone through the registration process): \$ 10.00 \$ 10.00 Returned Check Fee (This fee is charged for checks returned to the College because of insufficient funds upon request for payment): \$ 25.00 \$ 25.00 Graduation Fee (This non-refundable fee is for processing the application for graduation.) \$ 50.00 \$ 50.00 Course Fee (This fee is charged for courses that require additional materials, supplies, other instructional costs and/or to allay the main- tenance expense of required instructional Pl ease refer to sch nedule equipment): of f ees on pa ges 41 and 42 Processing Fee (For duplicate - schedules, duplicate receipts, etc.): \$ 2.00 \$ 2.00 Advanced Placement Fee (Students receiving advan iced placement credits as a result of successfully completing Luzerne County Community College departmental challenge examinations will be responsible to pay a per credit fee equal to the current tuition per credit rate.
+Advanced placeme ent received through external procedures such as the ~ 1

-Full-Time (Per Semester) Part-Time (Per Semester) college entrance examination board, the college level examination program (CLEP), or TACKLE level examination program (CLEP), or TACKLE programs will be assessed the fees as dictated by the respective program.
+Time nester) rt-Time Semester) college entrance examination board, the college level examination program (CLEP), or TACKLE programs will be assessed the fees as dictated by the respective program.
 No advanced placement credits will be granted until the appropriate fees are paid).
-Telecourse Production Fee (This fee will be applied to increased costs in producing and licensing telecourse development): \$ 40.00 Per Course Record Reproduction Fee (This fee is to cover costs associated with reproducing records that the College is required to provide through written subpoena or court order): . \$ 25.00 \$ 25.00
+Telecourse Production Fee (This fee will be applied to increased costs in producing and licensing telecourse development): 0.00 40.00 Per C ourse Pe r Course Record Reproduction Fee (This fee is to cover costs associated with reproducing records that the College is required to provide through written subpoena or court order): \$ 2 5.00 \$ 25.00

-^{} Per Semester Hour
+Per Semester Hour